 When your dog's oral and gut health are in poor condition, it may also be exposed to other types of bacteria that can cause bad breath.
-A dog's oral and gut health are very interconnected, and when bad bacteria is present in the mouth, it may also invade its gut.
-Growing and flourishing bacteria produce gas that is absorbed into the bloodstream and finally exhaled out, causing awful breath.
+A dog's oral and gut health interconnect a lot.
+Bad bacteria in the mouth also invades the gut.
+Growing and flourishing bacteria produce gas that absorbs into the bloodstream and finally exhaled out, causing awful breath.

 A liver infection can cause a particularly foul smell that differs from bad breath associated with periodontal disease.
 A dog with liver disease usually shows other symptoms, such as vomiting, yellowing of the corneas or gums (jaundice), and a lack of appetite.
 Liver disease is a serious condition that requires immediate veterinary intervention.

-Having bad breath that smells like feces or urine could indicate that your pup has recently eaten poop (which is another common condition that should be investigated by your veterinarian) or a sign that their kidneys aren't functioning properly.
+Having bad breath that smells like feces or urine could indicate that your pup has recently eaten poop.
+This is another common condition that your veterinarian should investigate.
+Or, it might be a sign that their kidneys aren't functioning properly.
 As a result, your pet's kidneys are unable to filter and process toxins and waste materials as they should, causing a buildup of these waste products in your pup's body that is detrimental to their health and possible cause of bad breath.

 How to Treat Bad Breath

 When your canine companion is still a puppy, veterinarians suggest you begin brushing their teeth.
-It may seem crazy, but getting them used to brushing their teeth when they are young can help to prevent more serious dental issues later in life.
+Starting brushing their teeth at a young age helps prevent more serious dental issues later in life.

-Tartar accumulates on teeth and gums, so giving the dog a bone will help get rid of it, along with the odors that come along with it.
+Tartar accumulates on teeth and gums.
+Giving the dog a bone will help get rid of it, along with the odors that come along with it.
 Choose a bone that won't splinter or hurt the dog, and replace them when smaller.

 A few at-home remedies to consider are adding some parsley to their food, brushing their teeth with coconut oil, giving them apples and carrots, and feeding them plain yogurt.